TradeMonkey-io/TradeMonkey-io/README.md

 </p>

 **TradeMonkey** provides daily updates and overviews of the global financial market.
-Follow us on [Telegram](https://t.me/TradeMonkey_io) and Twitter for daily investments opportunities.
+Follow us on [Telegram](https://t.me/TradeMonkey_io) and Twitter for daily investment opportunities.

 *Discover* potential investment opportunities for a wide range of stocks, indices, ETFs and more.\
 *Analyze* the current market situation in your own style.\